hideokamoto/firefoxos-app-downloader/readme.txt

 ﻿=== firefoxOS APP Downloader ===
 Contributors: hideokamoto
 Donate link: https://note.mu/hideokamoto/n/nd0cecce0e758
-Tags: json-ld
+Tags: shortcode
 Requires at least: 4.1.0
 Tested up to: 4.1.0
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is private plugin for wp-kyoto.net
+This app can use shortcode that firefoxOS application download link.

 == Description ==

-Set my private functions for wp-kyoto.net and others.
+This app can use shortcode that firefoxOS application download link.

 == Installation ==

-1. Upload `wp-kyoto-my-functions` directory to the `/wp-content/plugins/` directory
+1. Upload `firefoxos-app-downloader` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= Can I use in my site ?  =
+= Can set many shortcode ?  =

-Sorry, this plugin is private plugin.
+Sorry, this version only one shortcode.

 == Screenshots ==